-Freight - Freight constitutes nine percent (9%) of CEQ's turnover due to the supply chain length and associated costs in delivery goods and services.
+Freight - Freight constitutes ten percent (10%) of CEQ's turnover due to the supply chain length and associated costs in delivery goods and services.
 Unlike the majority of retail practice elsewhere in Australia, suppliers do not deliver free into store.

 Power - Due to the extensive refrigeration requirements of CEQ operations, power consumption is keenly monitored.
 To reduce overheads and CEQ's carbon "footprint" CEQ in partnership with Ergon Energy (Retailer) embarked upon a "Power Savvy" programme which entailed solar panels being installed on IBIS shops.
 CEQ also takes opportunities to install energy saving devices where appropriate.
-In some locations CEQ has had to install backup onsite generators to secure products.
+In some locations CEQ has had to install backup onsite generators to provide uninterrupted food security.